This service is available as an add-on to our Website Development service.

 The client provided administrator access to the website so that I could look behind the scenes.
 There was no need for me to make any changes to the site.

-I liaised with website developer about certain ‘quirky’ aspects of the site, and with the client about the list of tasks the manual would need to cover – both on the current version of the website and some anticipated future developments.
+I liaised with the website developer about certain ‘quirky’ aspects of the site, and with the client about the list of tasks the manual would need to cover – both on the current version of the website and some anticipated future developments.
 As well as the ‘known unknown’ tasks, this uncovered some ‘unknown unknowns’.
 We agreed that I would use my judgment regarding which tasks would be realistic for novices to undertake, and which would need more expert input.

 I also made some recommendations regarding user roles, and minimising the risk of breaking the website.